Healthy Eating and How to Get the Right Advice

 - Health coaches – Growing interest in health and wellness has seen the number of basic nutrition courses dramatically increase in recent years.
 Unfortunately the emergence of bargain daily deals and celebrity-endorsed, online short courses means that the experience and knowledge of health coaches is highly varied.
 Please note that these courses are only the first step in a health and nutrition career, and further study is required to qualify for professional recognition.

 - Personal Trainers (PT) – A PT is a professional qualified to assist individuals to achieve their fitness and physique goals.
 PTs prescribe exercises and ensure the correct technique is used to avoid injury.
 While their qualifications can vary between certificates, diplomas, and degrees, most PTs have a basic knowledge of healthy eating and can give general advice based on the Australian Dietary Guidelines.
 PTs are not qualified to offer tailored nutrition advice, or prescribe nutrition supplements or medicines.
+Further information can be found in the Fitness Australia Nutrition Advice within Scope of Practice for AusREPs guide.

 - A naturopath uses a combination of approaches including herbal medicine, nutritional medicine, homeopathy and lifestyle advice in their practice.
 Their training will generally range from an undergraduate degree to a three to four year Diploma of nutrition or nutritional medicine.